scuzzilla/rpki-arch/README.md

 I named the Child CA "rpki-alfanetti" and as you can see from the text snippet below the relationship with the Parent CA (testbed offered by nlnetlabs) is in Status: **Success**.

 The Parent CA is certifying that I'm entitled over some specific resources: **"asn: AS20, v4: 170.0.0.0/24"** is one of them.
 Third parties can, in a second stage, download the Signed Certificate (to be verified) which proves the ownership over that specific resource.
-Using RPKI terminology, the resource I'm dealing with is named Route Origin Authorization (also known as **ROA**)
+In compliance with the RPKI terminology, the resource I'm dealing with is named Route Origin Authorization (also known as **ROA**)
 ```yaml
 root@rpki01:~# krillc parents statuses --token e1bb6e95c21740f83dba1adb1ff19ade --ca rpki-alfanetti
 Parent: testbed